 If you don’t invest a single dollar in any other asset class, at least you’ll end up with a fully paid off property within 30 years to provide some financial security.
 If you can build a diversified net worth, all the better!

-Explore real estate crowdsourcing opportunities.
-If you don’t have the downpayment to buy a property, didn’t buy real estate young, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+If you don't have the downpayment to buy a property, didn't buy real estate young, don't want to deal with the hassle of managing real estate, take a look at Fundrise, one of the best private real estate companies today with over $3.3 billion under management.

 It’s good to know that you should invest in real estate when interest rates are low for your mortgage.
 My sister has been telling me about how she came into some extra money recently, and she wants to invest in property.
 I’ll share this information with her so that she can look into her options for real estate brokers who can help her with this.